starry-koi/chandra_merge_obs/README.md

 Variables the User Will Have to Care About
 ---

-Merging-specific parameters, as detailed in params_merged.config:
+Merging-specific parameters, as detailed in `params_merged.config`:

 * `distance`
   * The distance to the galaxy, in Mpc.
 You'll have to fill this in again, instead of just pulling the distance from the copy-pasted `params.config` file.
 * `band_check`
- * The same as it is for the `chandra_xray_analysis` repo, this is the energy band (in keV) you want to find source fluxes in, e.g. 0.5-2, 2-10, etc. You're required to put this in separately for the merging-specific code since there could be multiple repro/ folders in each OBSID from prior `chandra_xray_analysis` runs, so the code needs you to tell it where to look for files and the like.
+  * The same as it is for the `chandra_xray_analysis` repo, this is the energy band (in keV) you want to find source fluxes in, e.g. '0.5-2', '2-10', etc. You're required to put this in separately for the merging-specific code since there could be multiple repro/ folders in each OBSID from prior `chandra_xray_analysis` runs, so the code needs you to tell it where to look for files and the like.
 * `filter_check`
- * Same as for `chandra_xray_analysis`, band to filter the image by.
+  * Similar as to `band_check`, except the filtering band isntead of the flux band.
 * `max_sep`
   * In arcseconds, this determines the maximum separation between detected source centroids from individual OBSIDs allowed before stopping the code due to astrometric alignment issues.
 Generally, this should be set to much less than a Chandra pixel (0.492 arcsec) and the default of 0.1 arcsec seems to do alright.
 * `max_std`
   * A measure of how different averaged region radii can be before we start taking notice.
 When we average the different calculated radii, we also take their standard deviation (std), and if that exceeds this variable then we start printing information to the screen.

 The user will want to make sure that the `band_check` and `filter_check` parameters match which repro directory in the OBSIDs they want to look in.